 Spiritual seekers who find their inspiration in both Druidism and the Dharmic religions may well be reuniting strands of a common cultural and spiritual heritage.

 The Order of Bards Ovates & Druids has initiated a research programme to explore these connections in detail, and we hope to add more material to this section of the website as this programme develops.
 We held the first 'One Tree Gathering' at the Balaji Temple in Birmingham, England in 2010, jointly with the International Center for Cultural Studies, to explore and celebrate these connections.
 The second 'One Tree Gathering' occurred in Worcestershire in 2013, and the third in Cheshire in 2014.
-You can see photos of both events in the gallery below.
+You can see photos of the first two events in the gallery below.

 Here in a brief interview in Nagpur, India, in 2009, Philip Carr-Gomm gives a summary of the possible connections: